hari8697/hari8697/README.md

 ## I'm a front-end developer and UI/UX enthusiast!
-- 👀 I’m interested in design, animations, and web3
+- 👀 I’m interested in design, and interactive animations
-- 🌱 I’m currently learning typescript, DSA, and functional programming
+- 🌱 I’m currently learning the parry mechanics in Sekiro
-- 👯 I’m looking to collaborate on anything cool!
+- 👯 I’m looking to collaborate on cool stuff!

 <details>
   <summary>:zap: GitHub Stats</summary>